We break down the definition of data security and what it means for your company.

-And chances are, you had a lock on that diary.
+And chances are you had a lock on that diary.
 And you hid it under your mattress.
 And you might have even written in code or invisible ink or switched names around to keep your deepest, darkest thoughts top secret.
-Because if someone got into it and read your thoughts, you'd be embarrassed, and you might have even gotten in serious trouble.
+Because if someone got into it and read your thoughts, you'd be embarrassed, and you might even have gotten in serious trouble.

 - What size is your company?

 - Where is your company located?
 (Are you in one physical location or spread out as a remote team?)

 - What devices are you securing?
 (Desktops, tablets, mobile devices?)

 - Who needs to have access to what data?

 - How much time and effort can your internal team expend on security?

 - What is your current level of data-security expertise?